dorian-marchal/phonegap-boilerplate-documentation/README.md

-# phonegap-boilerplate-documentation
+# Phonegap Boilerplate Documentation

-Documentation for Phonegap Boilerplate : https://github.com/dorian-marchal/phonegap-boilerplate
+This repo is available as a gitbook at this address :